SuriyaVG/Ghee_Website/gheewebsite.md

 - All sensitive fields are validated and sanitized.
 - Only trusted origins can access the API (CORS).
 - Admin endpoints require a secure token.
+- **CORS Restriction:** CORS policy now only allows requests from the production frontend domain in production, and from localhost:5173 in development.
+This further secures the API from unauthorized cross-origin requests.

 #### Inventory Enforcement
 - Orders now check and decrement stock atomically in a transaction.
 If any item is out of stock, the order is rejected with a 400 error.
 The `product_variants` table enforces `stock_quantity >= 0` via a CHECK constraint.